MenakaGodakanda/financial-analysis/financial-chatbot/README.md

 └── README.md               # Project documentation
 ```

+## Limitations

+- The chatbot only supports a limited set of predefined queries.
+- Responses are static and based on canned data.
+- Does not support natural language processing (NLP) or dynamic queries.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.